grpranto/Internet-Notifier-Desktop-Application/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project
-This project was a part of my Bachelor's course (Object Oriented Programming - OOP) where I built a simple notifier desktop application that reminds users when the internet is up by beeping sound.
+This project was a part of my Bachelor's course where I built a simple notifier desktop application that reminds users when the internet is up by beeping sound.
 It was developed with the help of the QT framework.

 #### Sample video of the tool
 Please turn ON the audio from the video to hear the beeping sound :)